Skip to content

 Augustin Hadelich headshot

-Augustin Hadelich Image credit: Suxiao Yang
+Image credit: Suxiao Yang

 Tchaikovsky Symphony No. 5 and Adams Violin Concerto with Augustin Hadelich

-Boston Symphony Orchestra Andris Nelsons, Conductor Augustin Hadelich, Violin John ADAMS Violin Concerto
+Boston Symphony Orchestra Andris Nelsons, conductor Augustin Hadelich, violin John ADAMS Violin Concerto intermission TCHAIKOVSKY Symphony No. 5

-The BSO’s 2025-26 artist in residence Augustin Hadelich brings his fire and flair to John Adams’ Violin Concerto.
+The BSO’s 2025-26 artist in residence Augustin Hadelich brings his passion and flair to John Adams’ Violin Concerto.
 Composed in 1993, the piece is a rhythmically vital and harmonically rich concerto that won the prestigious Grawemeyer Award.
 Tchaikovsky’s Symphony No. 5 is a meditation on fate; though Tchaikovsky himself wavered in his assessment of the work, its passionate themes, rich orchestral colors, and triumphant finale have cemented it as a cornerstone of the symphonic repertoire.

-Boston Symphony Orchestra Andris Nelsons, Conductor Augustin Hadelich, Violin John ADAMS Violin Concerto
+Boston Symphony Orchestra Andris Nelsons, conductor Augustin Hadelich, violin John ADAMS Violin Concerto intermission TCHAIKOVSKY Symphony No. 5

-The BSO’s 2025-26 artist in residence Augustin Hadelich brings his fire and flair to John Adams’ Violin Concerto.
+The BSO’s 2025-26 artist in residence Augustin Hadelich brings his passion and flair to John Adams’ Violin Concerto.
 Composed in 1993, the piece is a rhythmically vital and harmonically rich concerto that won the prestigious Grawemeyer Award.
 Tchaikovsky’s Symphony No. 5 is a meditation on fate; though Tchaikovsky himself wavered in his assessment of the work, its passionate themes, rich orchestral colors, and triumphant finale have cemented it as a cornerstone of the symphonic repertoire.

-Boston Symphony Orchestra Andris Nelsons, Conductor Augustin Hadelich, Violin John ADAMS Violin Concerto
+Boston Symphony Orchestra Andris Nelsons, conductor Augustin Hadelich, violin John ADAMS Violin Concerto intermission TCHAIKOVSKY Symphony No. 5

-The BSO’s 2025-26 artist in residence Augustin Hadelich brings his fire and flair to John Adams’ Violin Concerto.
+The BSO’s 2025-26 artist in residence Augustin Hadelich brings his passion and flair to John Adams’ Violin Concerto.
 Composed in 1993, the piece is a rhythmically vital and harmonically rich concerto that won the prestigious Grawemeyer Award.
 Tchaikovsky’s Symphony No. 5 is a meditation on fate; though Tchaikovsky himself wavered in his assessment of the work, its passionate themes, rich orchestral colors, and triumphant finale have cemented it as a cornerstone of the symphonic repertoire.

 Featuring